Quick Answer

 Urban Survival Tips: City Emergency Prep Guide

-• Store at least 1 gallon of water per person per day and keep purification tablets as backup.
+• Water first: Store at least 1 gallon per person per day, and keep purification tablets as backup for when stored supplies run out.

-• Map two walking exit routes from home and work and practice one this week.
+• Two walking routes: Map exit routes from both home and work, and physically walk one so you know the terrain.

 1. Store at least one gallon of water per person per day.